 Option Description [Interval until next shot] Choose the interval between shots, in seconds.
 To ensure correct exposure when using a flash, choose an interval long enough for the flash to charge.
 [First-frame exposure lock] [ON]: The camera locks exposure for all shots at the setting for the first frame.
 [OFF]: The camera adjusts exposure before each shot.
-[Electronic shutter options] Choose whether to use the electronic shutter. · When [ON] is selected for [Electronic shutter], the electronic shutter will be used regardless of the option selected for Custom Setting d6 [Shutter type]. · The volume of the sound made when the electronic shutter is released can be chosen using [Volume].
+[Electronic shutter options] • When [ON] is selected for [Electronic shutter will be used regardless selected for Custom Setting d6 [Shutter options] • The volume of the sound made when the Choose whether to use the electronic shutter. · When [ON] is selected for [Electronic shutter], the electronic shutter will be used regardless of the option selected for Custom Setting d6 [Shutter type]. · The volume of the sound made when the electronic shutter is released can be chosen using [Volume].
 [Focus position auto reset] • [ON]: Focus will return to the starting position once all the shots in the current sequence have been taken.
 This saves you having to refocus each time when photographing subjects at the same focus distance several times in succession. • [OFF]: Focus remains fixed at the position for the final shot in the sequence.
 This allows you to start from the most recent focus position when photographing a single subject over multiple consecutive series.
 [Starting storage folder] Highlight options and press ⊗ or 3 to select (☑) or deselect (□). · [New folder]: A new folder is created for each new sequence. · [Reset file numbering]: File numbering is reset to 0001 whenever a new folder is created.